huaweicloud/terraform-provider-huaweicloud/docs/data-sources/eps.md

 ## Argument Reference

-* `name` - (Optional) Specifies the enterprise project name.
+* `name` - (Optional, String) Specifies the enterprise project name.
 Fuzzy search is supported.

-* `id` - (Optional) Specifies the ID of an enterprise project.
+* `id` - (Optional, String) Specifies the ID of an enterprise project.
 The value 0 indicates enterprise project default.

-* `status` - (Optional) Specifies the status of an enterprise project.
+* `status` - (Optional, Int) Specifies the status of an enterprise project.
     - 1 indicates Enabled.
     - 2 indicates Disabled.